Do love and murder mix?

 With her otherworldly senses and his real-world sleuthing, will they solve this locked room mystery — or be spooked to death trying?

-About Book Covers: Although my books' titles refer to private eye Harry Bittercress, their covers seldom show him.
-Instead, you'll see perpetrators, victims and suspects.
+About Book Covers: Although these books' titles refer to private eye Harry Bittercress, their covers seldom show him.
+Instead, you'll see witnesses, suspects and victims.

 UPCOMING BOOKS